Last Updated:

 Presently, the depot is being operated as the Stevenson Railroad Depot Museum.
 Displays feature items related to Native American culture, pioneer life and Civil War events.
 The eight-room hotel is used for storage.

-Based on the information I have found, the structures appear almost entirely the same as they would have appeared 147 years ago.
+The structures appear almost entirely the same as they would have been 150 years ago.

-In the first full week of June, the town celebrates Stevenson Depot Days, a festival that usually features free concerts, a barbeque cookoff, lawnmower racing, museum tours, a street dance, storytelling, clogging and other activities.
+In the first full week of June, the town celebrates Stevenson Depot Days, a festival that usually features free concerts, a barbeque cookoff, museum tours, a street dance, storytelling, clogging and other activities:

-The town has an epic park that’s about 1.4 miles from the downtown right on the Crow Creek part of Guntersville Lake.
-Sometimes the pier at the boat ramp and the shoreline can be covered with water, but the park is an excellent location for birding, kayaking, picnicking and watching sunsets.
+The town has an epic park that’s about 1.4 miles from the downtown right on the Crow Creek part of Guntersville Lake, an excellent location for birding, kayaking, picnicking and watching sunsets.

-Due to its location, it would be logical to visit downtown Stevenson on the same road trip as downtown Scottsboro and downtown Bridgeport, and/or downtown South Pittsburg.
+Visit downtown Stevenson on the same road trip as downtown Scottsboro and downtown Bridgeport, or downtown South Pittsburg.

 The Stevenson-related applications to the National Register of Historic Places